 Why do we collect and store personal information?

-RHS needs to collect, process and store personal information about you and other household members (when you provide information about household members we assume that you do so with their full knowledge and consent) in order to operate as a registered provider of housing and deliver efficient and effective services.
+RHS needs to collect, process and store personal information about you and other household members (when you provide information about household members, we assume that you do so with their full knowledge and consent).
+This is in order to operate as a registered provider of housing and deliver efficient and effective services.

 Basis for processing your personal information